 The Mountaineering Villages are fully committed to implementing the protocols of the Alpine Convention.
-The Alpine Convention is an international treaty concluded between the eight Alpine countries and the European Union.
+The Alpine Convention is an international treaty concluded between the eight Alpine states and the European Union.
 Its signatories believe wholeheartedly in the sustainable development and protection of the Alps.

 Duties and role of the Mountaineering Villages